Culture of the United States: Origins, development, and spread

 Betsy Ross was an American upholsterer who was credited by her relatives in 1870 with making the first American flag.

-Non-indigenous cultural influences have been brought by historical immigration, especially from Germany in much of the country, Ireland and Italy in the Northeast, and Japan in Hawaii.
+Historical immigration brought other non-indigenous cultural influences, especially from Germany in much of the country, Ireland and Italy in the Northeast, and Japan in Hawaii.
 Latin American culture is especially pronounced in former Spanish areas but has also been introduced by immigration, as have Asian American cultures (especially in the Northeast and West Coast regions).
 Caribbean culture has been increasingly introduced by immigration and is pronounced in many urban areas.
 Since the abolition of slavery, the Caribbean has been the source of the earliest and largest Black immigrant group, a significant source of growth of the Black population in the U.S. and has made major cultural impacts in education, music, sports and entertainment.

 Indigenous cultures remains strong in both reservation and urban communities, including traditional government and communal organization of property now legally managed by Indian reservations (large reservations are mostly in the West, especially Oklahoma, Arizona and South Dakota).
 The fate of indigenous cultures after contact with Europeans is quite varied.
 For example, Taíno culture in U.S. Caribbean territories is undergoing cultural revitalization and, like many Native American languages, the Taíno language is no longer spoken.
 By contrast, the Hawaiian language and culture of the Native Hawaiians has survived in Hawaii alongside that of immigrants from the mainland U.S. (starting before the 1898 annexation) and to some degree Asian immigrants.
 Indigenous Hawaiian influences on mainstream American culture include surfing and Hawaiian shirts.
 Most languages native to what is now U.S. territory are endangered.